Country troubadour John Louis wanders around this Twin Town of music, writing and singing heartworn country folk songs.

 “I love the songs that John Louis writes.
 LOVE!”
 Sarah Morris

 “Rootsy singer/songwriter John Louis [is] equal parts John Prine and Robert Earl Keen . . . .” - Minneapolis StarTribune

 “. . . brings to mind John Prine, Patty Griffin, Kris Kristofferson and Lucinda Williams . . . .
 Louis is a storyteller by nature, and his album asks an ear of its listeners.
 Live at The Warming House, Minneapolis, Minnesota is both gentle and intense.
 It welcomes listeners in, and gives them something to think about. ” No Depression

 “John Louis . . . is a great singer/songwriter.
 His “Shut Down” song is damn near perfect.”
 Brad Raley

 “. . . a particularly engaging album.”
 Americana UK (on 2024 release “For Everyone (Especially You)”)

 "A terrific live album!"
-The Sundilla Radio Hour (commenting on "Live at The Warming House, Minneapolis, Minnesota")
+The Sundilla Radio Hour (commenting on 2018 release "Live at The Warming House, Minneapolis, Minnesota")